duckhq/duck/README.md

 ![Overview](res/images/overview.svg)

+## Supported providers

+### Collectors

+Collectors are responsible for collecting builds and deployments from other systems such as build servers.

+* TeamCity
+* Azure DevOps
+* Octopus Deploy

+### Observers

+Observers monitor builds and deployments and react to any changes that is made to their state.

+* Philips Hue
+* Slack
+* Mattermost

 ## Configuration

+### Example

 Below is an example configuration that specifies multiple collectors and observers.
 By specifying the schema you will get autocomplete support in editors that support it like Visual Studio Code.